Jodi Picoult

-Jodi Lynn Picoult (/ˈdʒoʊdi ˈpiːkoʊ/; born 1966) is an American writer.
-Picoult has published 28 novels and short stories, and has also written several issues of Wonder Woman.
+Jodi Lynn Picoult (/ˈpiːkoʊ/ PEE-koh; born 1966) is an American writer.
+As of 2026, Picoult has published 30 novels, several short stories, and has also written several issues of Wonder Woman.
 Approximately 40 million copies of her books are in print worldwide and have been translated into 34 languages.
 In 2003, she was awarded the New England Bookseller Award for fiction.

-Picoult writes popular fiction which can be characterized as family saga, frequently centering story lines on moral dilemmas or procedural dramas which pit family members against one another.
-Over her writing career, Picoult has covered a wide range of controversial or moral issues, including abortion, the Holocaust, assisted suicide, race relations, eugenics, LGBT rights, fertility issues, religion, the death penalty, and school shootings.
-Picoult herself does not identify as a critically successful author, and has instead been described by Janet Maslin as "a solid, lively storyteller, even if she occasionally bogs down in lyrical turns of phrase."
+Picoult writes fiction which has been characterized as family saga, frequently centering storylines with moral dilemmas or procedural dramas which pit family members against one another.
+Over her writing career, Picoult has covered a wide range of controversial issues, including abortion, the Holocaust, assisted suicide, race relations, eugenics, LGBT rights, fertility issues, religion, the death penalty, and school shootings.
+Picoult has been described by Janet Maslin as "a solid, lively storyteller, even if she occasionally bogs down in lyrical turns of phrase."

 Early life

 Picoult was born in Nesconset, New York, on Long Island in 1966.
 She has one younger brother.
 She graduated from Smithtown High School East in June 1983.
 She has described her family as "non-practicing Jewish".
 Picoult wrote her first story at age five, titled "The Lobster Which Misunderstood".
-Picoult's mother and grandmother were both teachers, and she says that their influence on her was very important.
+Picoult's mother and grandmother were both teachers and had an important influence on her.

 Education

-Picoult studied creative writing at Princeton University with Mary Morris, and graduated in 1987 with an A.B. in English after completing a 320-page senior thesis titled "Developments."
+Picoult studied creative writing at Princeton University with Mary Morris, and graduated in 1987 with an A.B. in English after completing a senior thesis titled Developments.
 She published two short stories in Seventeen magazine while still in college.
 Immediately after graduation, she began a variety of jobs, ranging from editing textbooks to teaching eighth-grade English.
 She earned a master's degree in education from Harvard University.

-Picoult has two honorary Doctor of Letters degrees: one from Dartmouth College in 2010, the other from the University of New Haven in 2012.
+Picoult has received two honorary Doctor of Letters degrees: one from Dartmouth College in 2010, the other from the University of New Haven in 2012.
 In 2016, Picoult was selected to be Princeton's Class Day Speaker before commencement.

 Career

-Picoult became the writer of the DC Comics series Wonder Woman (vol. 3), following the departure of Allan Heinberg.
-Her first issue (number 6) was released on March 28, 2007, and her last was issue number 10, released on June 27, 2007.
+Picoult expanded her writing beyond novels in 2007 when she became the writer of the DC Comics series Wonder Woman (vol. 3), following the departure of Allan Heinberg.
+Her first issue, number 6, was released on March 28, 2007, and her last was issue number 10, released on June 27, 2007.

-Nineteen Minutes, Picoult's novel about the aftermath of a school shooting in a small town, published on March 9, 2007, was her first book to debut at number 1 on the New York Times Best Seller list.
-Her book Change of Heart, published on March 4, 2008, was her second novel to debut at number 1 on that list.
-Handle with Care in 2009 and House Rules in 2010 also reached number 1 on the New York Times Best Seller list.
+That same year, her novel Nineteen Minutes, which is about the aftermath of a school shooting in a small town, published on March 9, 2007, was her first book to debut at number 1 on the New York Times Best Seller list.
+Change of Heart was published on March 4, 2008, Handle with Care in 2009, and House Rules in 2010, all of which also reached number 1 on the list.